-Describe how resources will be allocated among funding categories.
 Texas HOPWA funding allocations are geographically distributed across the state to the 26 HSDAs based on factors such as population with HIV and unmet need.
 Texas HOPWA serves persons and their family members living with HIV, all of whom are at or below 80% of AMI, and most fall into the extremely low-income category.
 Allocations generally mirror the Ryan White Program allocation formula, which takes into account population of PLWH, HIV incidence, number of PLWH accessing Ryan White services, percent of PLWH eligible for Medicaid and other considerations.
 The allocations are then adjusted based on unmet need, prior performance and expenditures, geographic-specific data provided by Project Sponsors, and any other relevant factors.
 After allocations to each HSDA are determined, it is then up to the Project Sponsor to allocate between activities of TBRA, STRMU, PHP, Supportive Services, and administrative expenses (not to exceed 7% of their allocation) and submit those to their AA and DSHS for approval.
 Project Sponsors base allocations on many factors, including but not limited to, number of clients projected to continue into the next year, area unmet need, rental costs, prior number of clients served, average expenditures per client, and changes in HIV population living in poverty, etc. Funds are also reallocated during the year within HSDAs under each AA as needed when needs change.
-Describe threshold factors and grant size limits.
 Texas HOPWA serves persons and their family members living with HIV, all of whom are at or below 80% of AMI.
 The majority of HOPWA clients are classified as extremely low income, which is between 0% and 30% of AMI.
-What are the outcome measures expected as a result of the method of distribution?
 Outcome measures are number of unduplicated income-eligible clients and families living with HIV (households) assisted with each HOPWA service category (TBRA, STRMU, PHP if applicable, and Supportive Services).